zextras/tech-doc/source/_includes/_installation/multiserver_install.rst

    * Store node: configure the MTA address

-   * Logger node: configure the MTA address

-   The **Logger node** requires a specific configuration and setup that is described in section :ref:`logger_node_config`.

 At this point, the nodes have been configured and the installation has been completed.